 On the other hand, that same sensitivity can make it really challenging to be around each other sometimes.

-Because that feeling of walking on eggshells puts you in full fight-or-flight mode.
+That feeling of walking on eggshells puts you in full fight-or-flight mode.
 The stress and anxiety fries your nerves and hurts both you and your relationship.
-(And while there’s no research to back this up, we’re pretty confident that walking on eggshells is one of the leading causes of premature aging.)

-Here’s the thing though – you’re not as good at reading your partner as you think you are.
-People in relationships misread and misunderstand each other far more than they realise.
-(Even when using actual words).
+Because here’s the thing – you’re not as good at reading your partner as you think you are.
+People in relationships misread and misunderstand each other far more than they realise.*